AtariWriter: Description

-The main menu includes only eight options, Create File which erases any text in memory and creates a new one, Delete File to remove a file from disk, Edit File, Format Disk, Index of Disk Files (Directory), Load File, Print File and Save File.
+The main menu includes only eight options: Create File, which erases any text in memory and creates a new one; Delete File, to remove a file from disk; Edit File, Format Disk, Index of Disk Files (Directory), Load File, Print File and Save File.
 If a file is Created or Loaded, the user then selects Edit to enter the editor.

 The editor displays the document text in the upper portion of the screen, and a four-line status area at the bottom.
 Prominently displayed in this status area is "PRESS ESC TO RETURN TO MENU".
 Above this is the indication of the current line and column, and a display of the tab stops rendered as up-arrows.
-At the very top of every document is a line of control characters that set things like the tab spacing, margins and total document width.
+At the very top of every document is a line of control characters that sets things like the tab spacing, margins and total document width.
 These are stored as text in the document, and are edited by cursoring over them and changing the values.

 AtariWriter includes automatic word wrap, full-screen editing, dual-column printing, search and replace, undo, block editing and a print preview feature that allows users to view a printable page by scrolling across the screen.
 Printing attributes are set directly into the document using control characters.
-This allows direct changes to formatting such as margins, spacing, justification, etc.
+This allows direct changes to formatting such as margins, spacing, and justification.